CSC: What were the basic mantras of your success?

-CSC: Which is the most difficult part of this examination and why?
+CSC: Which is the most difficult part of IAS examination & why?
 What was your strategy to tackle this difficult part?

 CSC: Did you attend any coaching institute?
 How helpful are the coaching institutes?
 What is your overall opinion about the coaching institutes?

-CSC: What are your suggestions for freshers who want to join coaching institutes for preparation?
+CSC: What are your suggestions for freshers who want to join coaching institute for preparation?

-CSC: What was your style of writing in the exam?
+CSC: What was your style of writing in Mains exam?
 How was it distinct from the general writing style?
 How did you develop this writing style?